uds-se/fuzzingbook/code/README.md

-# Code for "Generating Software Tests"
+# Code for "The Fuzzing Book"

-This folder holds the code from "Generating Software Tests".
+This folder holds the code from "The Fuzzing Book".
 This book addresses the problem of software bugs by automating software testing, specifically by _generating tests automatically_.
 Recent years have seen the development of novel techniques that lead to dramatic improvements in test generation and software testing.
 They now are mature enough to be assembled in a book - even with executable code.

 For details (and all of the book!), see the web site: https://www.fuzzingbook.org/